marc-despland/tcp_timewait/scenarii/simple_tests.md

 on Ubuntu container: ```net.ipv4.ip\_local\_port\_range = 32768	60999```
 so we have only 28231 ports available to open a socket from an IP.
 If it's the client that initiate the close of the sockets, we have to wait 60s to reuse the port so we are limited to 470 requests per second.

-## test 004 : Sending data on socket closed by other end
+## Test 004 : Sending data on socket closed by other end
 Execute the following commands in different terminals

 ```